stanfordnlp/CoreNLP/_pages/api.md

 If you do not anticipate requiring extensive customization, consider using the [Simple CoreNLP](simple.html) API.

+If you want to do funkier things with CoreNLP, such as to use a second `StanfordCoreNLP` object to add additional analyses to an existing `Annotation` object, then you need to include the property `enforceRequirements = false` to avoid complaints about required earlier annotators not being present in the pipeline.

 ## Interpreting the output

 The output of the Annotators is accessed using the data structures CoreMap and CoreLabel.